New York Like a Native

 It's cold or wet or really hot.
 How can we do a tour but avoid the elements?

 My tours--other than vehicle tours--are mostly outdoors, so please dress for the weather!
-That said, I can try to build in some stops (public buildings, cafes, shops, even a bus ride) to get out of the cold or heat briefly.
+I can try to build in some stops (public buildings, cafes, shops, even a bus ride) to get out of the cold or heat briefly.
 If you supply a vehicle, of course, I'm happy to join you.
 I can offer some suggestions on how to hire a bus or car.

 What tours are seasonal?